DrFate09/Bunny-Box/dfu_flash.md

     Resetting USB to switch back to Run-Time mode
     ```

-## Flashing Klipper on the Qidi Box
+## Flashing Klipper on the QIDI Box

-1. Build klipper
+1. Build Klipper

     ```
     cd ~/klipper